howardxu4/puzzles/README.md

 2. A ask B, B don't know
 3. then A know
 4. B follows know also
-What are the two number?
+5. What are the two number?

 History story
-SunBin and PangJiuan guessing number
+- SunBin and PangJiuan guessing number

+- guessnum.py -- python program (full solutions)
--- guessnum.py
+- python guessnum.py [range]